 After all, what is the goal when you’re dealing with children?
 To show who’s boss?
 To instill fear?
 Or to help the child develop into a decent, self-confident human being?

-“Parenting is one of the most researched areas in the entire field of social science,” says Steinberg, who is a distinguished professor of psychology at Temple University in Philadelphia.
+“Parenting is one of the most researched areas in the entire field of social science,” says Steinberg, who is a distinguished professor of psychology and neuroscience at Temple University in Philadelphia.
 The scientific evidence for the principles he outlines “is very, very consistent,” he says.

 Too many parents base their actions on gut reaction.
 But some parents have better instincts than others, Steinberg says.
 He goes on to state that children should never be hit – not even a slap on a toddler’s bottom.
 “If your young child is headed into danger, into traffic, you can grab him and hold him, but you should under no circumstances hit him.”